juxor/afaq/markdown/biblio.md

 Spriano, Paolo, **The Occupation of the Factories: Italy 1920**, Pluto Press, London, 1975.

+Staub, Ervin, **The Roots of Evil: The Origins of Genocide and Other Group Violence**, Cambridge University Press, Cambridge, 2000

 Stauber, John, and Sheldon Rampton, **Toxic Sludge is good for you!
 Lies, Damn Lies and the Public Relations Industry**, Common Courage Press, Monroe, Maine, 1995.